This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 As another indicator linked with productivity, urbanisation has been held up by some analysts as a major source for China’s continued economic growth into the future.
 According to China’s statistics, only approximately 50 per cent of the population is currently urbanised.
 Developed economies have urbanised populations upwards of 80 to 90 per cent, so the assumption is that China has a long way to go before it hits the limits of urbanisation.
 However, when we break down the assumptions, a different picture appears.
 China defines an ‘urban area’ as having at least 1,500 people per square kilometre.
 By this standard, the US cities of Atlanta, Dallas and Houston do not qualify as urban areas.
 This indicates that the urbanisation process in China has most likely progressed much farther than commonly recognised and calls into question China’s ability to meet its projected growth rates.

-Finally, comparisons have been made above contrasting China’s current situation with Japan’s in 1990 when its economic bubble burst, and a few more are worth considering.
+Finally, comparisons have been made contrasting China’s current situation with Japan’s in 1990 when its economic bubble burst, and a few more are worth considering.
 In the decade leading up to 1990 the Japanese economy saw a dramatic increase in debt and real estate prices, much as we have seen in China over recent years.
 Furthermore, contemporaneous with Japan’s stock market collapse of 1990, Japan’s population demographics encountered a major shift with a turn in its inverse-dependency ratio as the number of people in the workforce relative to the non-working population started to decrease.
-This same demographic shift is occurring in 2015 in China, ironically in the same period as a collapse in stock market share prices.
+This same demographic shift occurred in 2015 in China, ironically in the same period as a collapse in stock market share prices.

 An environment conducive to corruption and fraud

 As China’s economic situation continues to decline, operating and liquidity pressures will build and this will produce a continued high volume of fraud and corruption issues, even despite the government’s ongoing crackdown.
 We have already evidenced the increased business and operating pressures that owners and managers in China (both foreign and domestic) are facing from the impact of the slowing economy.
-Despite the debt-fuelled growth (which disproportionately benefits the state-backed sector), there is actually a contraction of access to liquidity and capital for many participants in the Chinese economy.
-Furthermore, there is an growing realisation that certain transaction exits are narrowing or even closing, and that banks may be rationing available borrowings.
+Despite the debt-fuelled growth (which disproportionately benefits the state-backed sector), there is actually a contraction of access to liquidity and capital for many participants in the Chinese economy, especially among private companies.
+Furthermore, there is a growing realisation that certain transaction exits are narrowing or even closing, and that banks may be rationing available borrowings.
 Meanwhile, managers in China face continued and increasing market pressures to deliver results.
 Due to this combination of factors, fraud and corruption issues will increasingly emerge.

 Perception also plays into the pressure on managers to deliver results.
 Despite the readily apparent trends described above, recognition of China’s evolving economic situation lags behind reality.
 The widening disconnect between expectations for a company’s business prospects in the China market and the reality of the economic shift underway put pressure on management teams to meet increasingly unrealistic expectations.
 Managers in China will need to address gaps in meeting projections and forecasts, while at the same time needing to address access to liquidity and broader strategic corporate issues pertaining to closing exit windows (via mergers and acquisitions, and capital markets).
 As China’s slowing economy widens the gap between perception and reality, there will be ever more pressure for managers to do whatever it takes to close that gap in order to meet forecasts, obtain liquidity, and pursue corporate development objectives.

 In any case, simply being under pressure (or having the desire or intent) to commit an act of fraud is not enough; one also needs the opportunity to act, as well as a rationalisation for such acts.
-Weak corporate governance practices and underdeveloped internal controls continue to be common among companies in China (including foreign-invested ones), and these open the door for opportunities to commit fraudulent acts.
+Weak corporate governance practices and underdeveloped internal controls can be common among companies in China (including foreign-invested ones), and these open the door for opportunities to commit fraudulent acts.
 Furthermore, the rationalisation factor is exacerbated and made more complicated by the evolving nature of ethics in contemporary China.
 Although this appears to be gradually changing in Chinese society, actions can be typically perceived as acceptable as long as one does not get caught.

 A perfect storm for corruption